Riya-Reginold/ToDoApp-ReactJS/README.md

+# Todo List App (React + Vite)

+This project is a simple Todo List application built with **React** and **Vite**.
+It allows you to add, mark complete, and delete tasks.
+Tasks persist in **localStorage** even after closing the browser.

+---

+## Features

+- Add new tasks
+- Mark tasks as completed
+- Delete tasks individually
+- Clear all tasks
+- Persistent tasks using `localStorage`

+---

+## Live Demo

+Check it out here: [Todo List App Demo](https://riya-reginold.github.io/ToDoApp-ReactJS/)

+---

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.